A typical healthcare facility in 2021 is buzzing with health systems. They’re here to make care more patient-centric and less paper-based.

 After your patient has received treatment, the billing stage begins.
 This is when your staff usually enters medical codes for every service you’ve provided and prepares claims.
 In a clinical setting with interoperable systems, however, all the data is shared automatically and transmitted to the patient’s insurance carrier for payments.

-All these steps in a patient’s treatment journey involve some type of data exchange.
+All these steps in a patient’s treatment journey involve some type of data exchange in the healthcare.
 Interoperability makes it as smooth as it can be, whether it’s passing between your clinic’s departments or to different healthcare institutions.

-This is a bare-bones example of interoperability.
+This is a bare-bones example of interoperability in healthcare.
 In fact, its uses can be way more diverse and cross-organizational.
 This is why standards and data formats play such a big part in interoperable systems.

 What is FHIR and why is it important?